 Why hire an outsourced development team in Eastern Europe?

-According to the Kearney Global Services Location Index 2019, nine countries of the region have made it to the most alluring outsourcing destinations, primarily due to their financial attractiveness.
+According to the Kearney Global Services Location Index 2019, nine countries of the region have made it to the most alluring outsourcing destinations, primarily due to their financial attractiveness and availability of outsourced developers.

 Eastern Europe houses the combined talent pool of over 1M professional developers.
 Ukraine, Poland, and Romania are leading countries in the Eastern European software development market.
-These countries are home to over 100,000 tech specialists that can help businesses in a wide range of industries, including healthcare and telecom.
+These countries are home to over 100,000 tech outsourced developers that can help businesses in a wide range of industries, including healthcare and telecom.

 What’s more, the region boasts excellent STEM and computer science education.
 For instance, Ukraine has one of the largest shares of STEM and computer science graduates in Europe.
 The figure reaches 9.8% out of all graduates in the country.